Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Ensure to read the local visa office instructions for other documents you need to apply for a study program.
 You can get an instruction guide from the visa office in your country.

-How to Apply Online for Canadian Student Permit
+How to Apply for a Canada Study Permit Online: Step-by-Step Guide

-Applicants must use the online application method to avoid delay or problems processing applications submitted via mail or in person at a local visa application centre; due to the service disruption related to COVID-19.
+Applicants must use the online application method to avoid delay or problems processing applications submitted via mail or in person at a local visa application centre.
 However, there is an exemption for people with disability, non-national residents, refugees, and stateless persons.

 How to Start your Application Online